user profile avatar

 Bio

 Hello!
-My name is Kyndal Daniel and I am an 19-year-old college sophomore at UT Arlington, from Fort Worth Texas.
-I have graduated from Lamar High School and I am excited to further my education and pursue my passions.
-I majored in film and psychology at SMU, and am now a transfer student majoring in biology.
-My goal is to continue pursuing a career in veterinary medicine or midwifery.
+My name is Kyndal Daniel, and I am a 21-year-old college junior at UT Arlington from Fort Worth, Texas.
+I graduated from Lamar High School, and I am excited to further my education and pursue my passions.
+I majored in film and psychology at SMU and am now a transfer student at the University of Texas, Arlington, majoring in biology.
+My goal is to continue pursuing a career in nursing/midwifery.
 I want to be there for and to support others in any way I can.
-I am also an eager student, always looking to learn more.
+I am especially passionate about reproductive and women's health and look forward to guiding them from conception to delivering their sweet babies!
 I have been an A-B honor roll student, also been accepted as a member of the National Honor Society.
 Also, I was part of the Dean's List during my first spring semester at UTA.
-Outside of school, I enjoy spending lots of quality time with my family and involving myself in my other hobbies.
-These include painting colorful pieces, being with my sweet dog, and watching movies!
+Outside of school, I enjoy spending lots of quality time with my family and involving myself in other hobbies.
+These include painting colorful pieces, being with my silly dog, and watching movies.
 I am grateful for every opportunity coming my way and give all appreciation to God.
 Thank you for visiting my corner of Bold!

 Education